rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 - [ ] Extend generate dependent to add the option to generate the entire chain
 - [ ] Extend regenerate out of sync to regenerate the entire tree
 - [ ] Store visualize changes globally and display inside and outside of the modal
+  - [ ] Out of sync image bug - part of refactor - bad loading states
+- [ ] Add a timed highlight to nodes to show that they've changed (replace selected with a recentlyHighlighted boolean)
-- [ ] Change labels to describe a brainstorm of solutions rather than a single solution
+  - [ ] Make it clear that multiple regenerate is in sequence rather than in parallel

+---

 - [ ] Storyboard global art style toggle
 - [ ] Rename feedback to reflection questions (reflections, reflective prompts)
   - Reflect/Regenerate/Edit manually
   - Reflect/Direct/Edit
-- [ ] Add a timed highlight to nodes to show that they've changed (replace selected with a recentlyHighlighted boolean)
-  - [ ] Make it clear that multiple regenerate is in sequence rather than in parallel
-- [ ] Out of sync image bug

 ---